annaliuu/cse15l-lab-reports/lab1.md

 ## Step 3 - Trying Some Commands
 There are various commands that you can run through the terminal, such as `cd`, `ls`,` ls -lat`, `pwd`, among many others.
 Here is an example of what running these commands would look like:
 ![image](sc3.png)

+For example, running `cd` stands for "change directory", and changes the directory you are currently in, running `ls` lists all the folders and files in your current directory, and running `pwd` prints the path to the current working directory.